 More Black History Month events in Charlotte

-Check out our list of Black history sites and events in Charlotte, or look at a quick list here:
+Check out our list of Black history sites and events in Charlotte, or look at a few events here: